-Currently, the system will produce reports for signatures with exhaust and oil tube sensors in the Load condition (running at about 1500 rpm).
+Currently, the system will produce reports for signatures with exhaust and oil tube sensors in the specified engine running condition (cold-crank, idle, or load).
 Optionally, a channel can be assigned to the trigger sensor (usually a clamp inductor to detect current in a spark-plug firing or an injector signal for a specific cylinder).
 A fourth channel can be assigned to another sensor (e.g., an intake manifold or vacuum line); however, any additional waveforms will only be displayed on the report.
 It is not (currently) included in the engine analysis for the report.